AADmitriy/programmer_status_site/README.md

 skills e.g. and also user can create quests to set study or work goals.
 You can ask ChatGPT to create descriptions for quests, skills, titles, job e.g.

+If you have Docker installed you can run this site localy by opening project directory from console and running: <br />
+`docker build -t site_image .` <br />
+`docker run --rm -it -dp 8000:8000 site_image` <br />
+And then press Ctrl + C to stop container

 ### Login page
 ![Alt text](images_for_readme/system_site_login.JPG)
 ### Status page